circonus/irondb-docs/resizing-clusters.md

 data remain available during a rebalance, under the old topology.
 New, incoming metric data is replicated to _both_ old and new topologies.

-Because of the consistent-hashing design of IRONdb, metric ownership changes are limited to transitions from existing cluster nodes to new ones.
-Changes between existing nodes are not possible in non-sided topologies.
-There is a low probability of existing nodes exchanging metrics in sided topologies.

 After all nodes complete the rebalance, they will switch their active topology from old to new.
 Each node will then kick off a delete operation of any metrics that no longer belong on that node.